Today we’d like to introduce you to Tina Huang.

 Another personal challenge is that my mother was diagnosed with a degenerative neurological disorder when she was in her early 50s.
 Over the years, she declined and I ended up becoming her caregiver for the last four years of her life.
 We lost her when she was 64 years old.
-The experience with the health care system and how we as a society treat the aging was enlightening/enraging.
+The experience with the health care system and how we, as a society, treat the aging was enlightening/enraging.
 Though it was the most challenging time of my life and such a profound loss, I would not take back any of the precious time I had with her, especially in the quiet moments.
 She left me with some big lessons which I’m sure I will continue to mine out for the rest of my life.
 She wanted me to seek happiness.
 She wasn’t disappointed in me.
 She was proud of me.
 She loved me and wanted me to continue to build the life I wanted for myself unapologetically.

 Can you tell our readers more about what you do and what you think sets you apart from others?

-I am proud of the artistic community I have cultivated around me – proud of my artistic community’s resilience, it’s willingness to learn, evolve, grow, challenge the status quo, and ask the uncomfortable questions.
+I am proud of the artistic community I have cultivated around me – proud of this artistic community’s resilience, it’s willingness to learn, evolve, grow, challenge the status quo, and ask the uncomfortable questions.
 I am constantly inspired by the artists–the people around me.
 They encourage me to strive to do better and to stretch myself even when I think it’s impossible.

-What sets me apart?
-I’d say: follow through and deep commitment to work and collaboration.
+What sets me apart?… I’d say: follow through and deep commitment to work and collaboration.
 If I say I’m going to do it, I do it.

 How do you think about luck?